0xSpaceShard/starknet-hardhat-plugin/README.md

 ```

 ### Testing network
-If you don't specify a `mocha.starknetNetwork`, the program defaults to using the alpha testnet for Mocha tests.
+If you don't specify a `mocha.starknetNetwork`, the program defaults to using the Alpha testnet for Mocha tests.

 A faster approach, but still in beta-phase, is to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet), a Ganache-like local testnet.